 I am happy to report I checked all three items off my list!
 The Texas Peach was probably my favorite drink to sip in the lazy river which is modeled after the Guadalupe River – a popular floating destination In Texas.
 There’s even a little sandy beach area for the kids to dig and play in.

-The resort has the most amazing trees to nap under and there are several hammocks tucked away throughout the property.
+The resort has the most amazing trees to nap under with several hammocks tucked away throughout the property.
 My hubby surprised me and had some anniversary churros (I LOVE churros!) delivered to me poolside.

 It was a great little trip and one I’m sure we’ll always remember.